shapely/shapely/docs/geometry.rst

 Canonical form
 --------------
-When geometries are constructed, they are created according to some conventions:
+When operations are applied on geometries the result is returned according to some conventions.

-* the coordinates of exterior rings follow a clockwise orientation, interior rings have a counter-clockwise orientation.
+As a general rule, the coordinates of exterior rings follow a clockwise orientation and interior rings have a counter-clockwise orientation.
 This is the opposite of the OGC specifications because the choice was made before this was included in the standard.

-* the starting point of rings is lower left.
-* collections are ordered by geometry type.
+The starting point of rings and the order of geometry types in a collection can be changed, but the result is undefined.
+When :func:`~shapely.normalize` is used though, it will make sure that the starting point of rings is lower left and that collections are ordered by geometry type.

 It is important to note that input geometries do not have to follow these conventions.